ml-notes

 \[`\mathbb{E}_{y \sim P(y \mid x)} (y_{pred} - y)^2 \to \min`\] \[`\frac{d}{dy_{pred}} \mathbb{E}_{y \sim P(y \mid x)} (y_{pred} - y)^2 = \mathbb{E}_{y \sim P(y \mid x)}\left[2(y_{pred} - y)\right] = 0`\] \[`y_{pred} = \mathbb{E}_{y \sim P(y \mid x)}[y]`\]

 This fact becomes important when it’s time to make use of $y_{pred}$: interpret its value or plug it into some other function.
 If you’re fully aware that $y_{pred}$ is an expectation, you should be fine.
 However, what people often need is not an expectation, but a representative outcome of the process they are trying to model.
-It can even be unconcious: one can assume that good predictions should look similar to the outcomes in the training set, which are not expectations but samples from the posterior.
+It can be very subtle: one can unconciously expect good predictions to look similar to the data points in the training set, which are not expectations but samples from the posterior.
 And the problem is that, depending on the nature of your data, the expectation can be arbitrarily dissimilar to any sample.
 Let’s consider a few examples.

 A symmetrical unimodal posterior